projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 mouse set for the SOS, and the other set for the UOS.

-1. Boot the SOS and plug in the two keyboards and two mice into four available USB ports on the device (the NUC we recommends has 4 USB ports).
+1. Boot the SOS and plug in the two keyboards and two mice into four available USB ports on the device (the NUC we recommend has 4 USB ports).

 #.
 Run ``dmesg`` to find the kernel messages logging the enumeration
    of the connected keyboards and mice.
 For example::